flexi-framework/flexi/doc/userguide/tutorials/04_convtest/convtest.md

 The advantage is that for the Euler equation, the resulting source term is zero, $Q(x,t) \equiv 0$.

 As mesh, a Cartesian box is used with periodic boundaries.
-The mesh and the corresponding solution is shown in \ref{fig:convtest_mesh_and_result}.
+The mesh and the corresponding solution are shown in  following figure:

 ![](tutorials/04_convtest/convtest_mesh.png)   ![](tutorials/04_convtest/convtest_result.png)
 Figure: Mesh and flow field solution of the density.
 View in $x$-$y$-plane.\label{fig:convtest_mesh_and_result}

 To investigate the order of convergence of a given polynomial degree $N$, the mesh resolution has to increase.
-We provide meshes with 1, 2, 4 and 8 elements.
+We provide meshes with 1, 2, 4 and 8 elements in each spatial direction.
 They are provided in the tutorial directory with an according parameter file for the preprocessing tool HOPR.

 #### Flow Simulation with FLEXI